WGLL

-Located in Auburn, Indiana, WGLL is a AM radio station transmitting on 1570 kHz at 500 watts during the daylight hours and 151 watts during the nighttime hours.
+WGLL is an AM radio station located in Auburn, Indiana, transmitting on 1570 kHz with 500 watts during the daylight hours and 151 watts during the nighttime hours.
 The WGLL transmitter and its two towers are located along County Road 29 in Auburn, Indiana.

 History

-The station originally signed on the AM dial at 1570 kHz as WIFF on September 3, 1968.
+The station originally signed on the air on 1570 kHz as WIFF on September 3, 1968.
 WIFF was owned by Frank Kovas of Kovas Communications.
-The station's call-sign was changed to WGLL on March 31, 1997; at this point, the station became a translator of WGL in Fort Wayne.
+The station's call-sign was changed to WGLL on March 31, 1997; at this point, the station became a simulcast of WGL in Fort Wayne.
 WGLL signed off the air on October 3, 2002.
 On February 21, 2003, Frank Kovas donated the station to the Raymond S. and Dorothy N. Moore Foundation, along with his other remaining station W07CL.
 Due to his failing health, Kovas had already sold his other stations in the years preceding this.
 WGLL signed back on under the new management on April 14, 2003.